Online Kernel CUSUM for Change-Point Detection: Introduction

-In this study, we develop a kernel-based CUSUM procedure for online change-point detection, referred to as the {\it Online Kernel CUSUM}.
-This method utilizes a set of possible change-point locations and creates a self-normalized kernel test statistic for each hypothesized change-point location by comparing the distribution of the assumed post-change samples with the reference pre-change samples.
-The detection statistic selects the maximum from this set of detection statistics with different block sizes, accounting for the unknown change-point location.
-The main difference between the Shewhart chart-type procedures (e.g., the Shewhart chart-type Scan B procedure \citet{li2019scan}) and the proposed CUSUM-type procedure is the search for the unknown change-point location, leading to improved performance in detecting small changes for the CUSUM-type procedure.
-Importantly, this modification proves to be significant both empirically and theoretically.
-It allows for accurate analytic approximations for the Average Run Length (ARL), assisting in calibrating the procedure to control false alarms, and the Expected Detection Delay (EDD) related to detection power.
-In addition, the optimal window length reflects the minimal computational and memory cost necessary for our procedure to achieve similar performance as the oracle procedure with infinite memory.
-The EDD analysis is essential for determining the optimal window length; however, such analysis is not present in prior kernel-based online change-point detection work (e.g., Scan B procedure \citet{li2019scan}).
-In our work, we find that the optimal window length is on the order of the logarithm of ARL, consistent with the classic parametric result for the window-limited Generalized Likelihood Ratio (GLR) procedure \citep{lai1995sequential}.
-In addition to performance improvement, we present a recursive implementation of our procedure to achieve a constant computational and memory cost at each time step, which is essential in the online setting.
+In this paper, we present a kernel-based CUSUM procedure for online change-point detection, referred to as the {\it Online Kernel CUSUM}, which differs from the Shewhart chart-type procedures (e.g., the Scan $B$-procedure \citep{li2019scan}) in the search for the unknown change-point location, and leads to improved performance in detecting small changes.
+At each time step, the procedure forms a set of self-normalizing kernel test statistics, one for each candidate change-point location, takes the maximum over the detection statistics, and detects a change when the maximum exceeds a pre-specified threshold value.
+We find numerically accurate approximations for two standard performance metrics: the Average Run Length (ARL), which is useful for calibrating the procedure to control false alarms, and the Expected Detection Delay (EDD).
+The EDD analysis is essential for determining the optimal window length, but such an analysis is not present in closely related prior works (e.g., the Scan $B$-procedure).
+Based on the ARL and EDD analysis, we establish the optimal window length, defined as the minimal samples needed to be kept in the memory for our procedure to achieve a similar performance as the oracle procedure with infinite memory, to be on the order of the logarithm of ARL, which interestingly matches the classic result for the window-limited Generalized Likelihood Ratio procedure \citep{lai1995sequential}.
+Algorithmically, we present a recursive implementation of our procedure to achieve a constant computational and memory cost at each time step, which is essential for online change-point detection.
 We demonstrate the performance gain of our proposed approach using simulation and real-data experiments.